 The Big Picture at the Santa Fe Workshops

-I apologize in advance for using the Lenscratch platform to share this news, but I am very excited to be asked to teach at the Santa Fe Workshops, an organization that is known for excellence in photographic workshops.
-This coming March 7 – 10th, I will be teaching a 4 day workshop titled, The Big Picture.
+Just a reminder that I will be teaching next month at the Santa Fe Workshops, an organization that is known for excellence in photographic workshops.
+From March 7 – 10th, I will be teaching a 4 day workshop titled, The Big Picture.
 My goal is to have students leave filled up with new ideas and ways to make imagery, a focused vision for how to get work into the fine art market, and ways to bring a new level of professionalism to their presentations.

 “Making great photographs is sometimes only half the journey.
 Getting them seen, and seen in the right context, is often the final leg.
 Photographers interested in exploring fine-art photography on a professional level need to understand the landscape of the fine-art community.